 When one of those 23 chromosomes is out of place (missing, added or switched with another) the result is a chromosomal disorder like Downs Syndrome.
 (Note that Downs Syndrome is different than a genetic disorder because it caused the absence or presence of an entire chromosome, not just a single gene.)
 PGS will detect a missing or extra chromosome, and so the possibility of Downs Syndrome and similar conditions.

 Also importantly for many couples is that PGS also will identify any chromosomes that may be damaged or incomplete, which often results in miscarriage or failed pregnancy.

-Studies suggest that 80% of early-stage miscarriages and failed pregnancies are caused by problems with the embryos’ chromosomes (many of which could have been detected by PGS).
-So PGS testing can significantly improve your success rate.
-It can also save a lot of money overall by reducing the number of repeat FET cycles needed to get pregnant.
+Studies suggest that 75% of early-stage miscarriages and failed pregnancies are caused by problems with the embryos’ chromosomes (many of which could have been detected by PGS).
+So PGS testing can significantly improve your pregnancy rate.
+It can also cut thousands of dollars from your budget by reducing the number of repeat FET cycles needed to get pregnant.

 Remember chromosomes are long strands of thousands of amino acids in very specific sequences.
 When sperm & eggs combine, it’s possible for some chromosomes to end up in the wrong place.
 It’s also possible that the strands can get twisted, tangled or damaged.
 If either happens, the embryo will not have the information it needs to develop normally.
 PGS will detect most of these cases and head off the failed pregnancy.

 Think of the embryo like a delivery truck… Even if the truck is running well, the cargo it’s carrying may be spoiled and useless.
 The only way to know if the cargo is good is to open the truck and check what’s inside.
 Similarly, you can’t tell if an embryo can develop into a healthy fetus just because it’s healthy and well developed.
 You need to check the chromosomes themselves – and that’s what PGS does.

 Who Should Get PGS Tested?